In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Further Details on Out-of-Distribution Generalization

 \section{Further Details on Out-of-Distribution Generalization}

-Throughout this section, $\gP_X$ denotes the source input distribution used during pretraining and $\gQ_X$ an input distribution at inference time.
+Recall that $\gP_X$ denotes the source input distribution used during pretraining and $\gQ_X$ denotes an input distribution at inference time.
 The task distribution and the noise distribution are unchanged.
 We work with ground metrics and assume compact supports (finite diameters) so that constants remain finite; in particular, $\mathrm{diam}(\gU)<\infty$ and $\mathrm{diam}(\gC)<\infty$.
 (Unit-diameter rescaling, e.g., $\mathrm{diam}(\gU)\le1$ and $\mathrm{diam}(\gC)\le1$, is a convenient normalization and only rescales constants.)

 \begin{remark}[High-probability boundedness] As in Step~0 of Theorem~\ref{thm:upper-bayes}, define $\gE_\delta:=\{\max_{t\le p+1}|\varepsilon_t|\le t_\delta\}$ with $t_\delta=\sigma_\varepsilon\sqrt{2\log(4p/\delta)}$.
 On $\gE_\delta$, the domains $\gU,\gC$ have finite diameters since $|y|\le B_f+t_\delta$.
 Theorems in this section can thus be established on $\gE_\delta$, while the contribution of $\gE_\delta^{\mathsf c}$ is controlled by sub-Gaussian tails, yielding an additional $O(\delta\log(1/\delta))$ term. \end{remark}